soleil-ica/Lima-tango-cpp/doc/Lambda/lambda.rst

                                                                         - Large pixels are divided according to predefined denominator.
                                                                         - The values of the pixels are rounded during division.
                                                                         - If pixel value is saturated, the division is not applied.
+ChargeSumming			False						Boolean			Indicates wether charge summing mode is used or not.
 ======================= =========================== =============== =========================================================================